 “Basho’s preference for writing poetry about nature rather than human beings had led him to display more interest in religion than in literature.
 His withdrawal from normal human concerns constituted cowardice."

-Only a man as sick and bitter man as Shiki could have written this haiku
+Only a man as sick and bitter as Shiki could write this haiku

 In contrast is this haiku written by Basho at the end of summer, 1693, when in a one-month long depression he closed his gate to all visitors and refused to go outside:

-Both Basho’s and Shki’s haiku deal with death and decay in water, yet Shiki overwhelms us with disgust, while the smaller more manageable disgust in Basho’s verse is the product of a brief depression in his life.
+Both Basho’s and Shki’s haiku deal with death and decay in water, yet Shiki overwhelms us with death and decay, just as his life was taken over by negativity -- while the smaller more manageable death and decay in Basho’s verse is the product of a brief depression in his life.
 For most of his life, Basho preferred positive and life-affirming messages.
-His follower Shado wrote
+His follower Shado wrote:

 Focus on garbage, and verse is heavy, even gross.
 Maggots!
 Yuck!
 Now, focus on sunlight and the affection of mother providing for her babies, and it is altogether Light and life-affirming.